AnishaRamanuj/Authorization_and_Authentication_in_ASP.NET-CORE-RESTAPI/README.md

 JWT consists of three parts:

-Header: encoded data of the token type and the algorithm used to sign the data. ```
+1. Header: encoded data of the token type and the algorithm used to sign the data.<br/>
-Payload: encoded data of claims intended to share.
+2. Payload: encoded data of claims intended to share.<br/>
-Signature: created by signing (encoded header + encoded payload) using a secret key.
+3. Signature: created by signing (encoded header + encoded payload) using a secret key.<br/><br/>
 Here I am going to use Visual Studio 2022 and SQL Server 2015.